maikherbig/PyBox/README.md

 Python and dependencies can take day(s) and end in frustration or even capitulation.
 As a result, your code may not be used by others.

 Now comes PyBox: PyBox is Python in a .zip file.
-Just download it - unzip - and run it (by double-clicking **PyBox_0.1.0.exe**) -> Batteries are included.
+Just download a [release](https://github.com/maikherbig/PyBox/releases/) - unzip - and run it (by double-clicking **PyBox_0.1.0.exe**) -> Batteries are included.
 PyBox provides popular Python packages such as:
 Scikit-learn, TensorFlow (with GPU support!), Keras, OpenCV, Matplotlib, PyQt5, Pandas, NumPy and many more!
 PyBox is available for CPU and GPU.
 The GPU version comes readily equipped with CUDA.